mucahitkayadan/Image_Stitching_OpenCV/README.md

 ## 1. Summary

 Sometimes we may have pieces of an image, how to make them a single image?
 Or when we take a panoramic image with our camera, how does this work?
 To answer these questions, first, we should understand the structure of an image.
-We also saw single pixel operations in the first homework, so we will deal with high-level image operations.
+We also saw single-pixel operations in the first homework so we will deal with high-level image operations.
 In this homework, we will work with keypoints, features, and descriptors.

 For this task, first, we need to understand what an Image Feature is and how we can use it.
-Image feature is a simple image pattern, based on which we can describe what we see on the image.
+Image feature is a simple image pattern, based on which we can describe what we see in the image.
 For example, a cat's eye will be a feature on an image of a cat.
-The main role of features in computer vision (and not only) is to transform visual information into the vector space.
+The main role of features in computer vision (and not only) is to transform visual information into vector space.
 This gives us the possibility to perform mathematical operations on them, for example finding a similar vector (which leads us to a similar image or object on the image).

-Ok, but how to get this feature from the image?
+Ok, but how do I get this feature from the image?
 There are two ways of getting features from the image, first is an image descriptor (white box algorithms), second is a neural net (black box algorithms).
 Today we will be working with the first one.
-There are many algorithms for feature extraction, most popular of them are SURF, ORB, SIFT, BRIEF.
-Most of these algorithms are based on image gradient.[^1]
+There are many algorithms for feature extraction, the most popular of them are SURF, ORB, SIFT, and BRIEF.
+Most of these algorithms are based on image gradients.[^1]

 ## 2. Introduction